 The LMI for All service comprises an online data portal, database and widget that the UK Commission for Employment and Skills developed.
 It is now funded by the Department for Education.
 LMI for All brings together existing sources of labour market information (LMI) that can inform people’s choices about their careers.

-The LMI for All portal seeks to make LMI data freely available.
+The LMI for All service seeks to make LMI data freely available.
 The first version was released in May 2013 after extensive testing and evaluation.
 A final version of the data portal was released in April 2015 and since that time the development team, including the Institute for Employment Research at the University of Warwick and Pontydysgu have continued to extend the database and improve the technology.

 LMI for All is a service that allows you to develop your own applications or websites, and embed data in an existing website rather than provide a direct search interface to labour market data.

 LMI for All was originally funded by the UK Commission for Employment and Skills (UKCES).
 UKCES closed down in early 2017 and the project was taken over by the Department for Education (DfE).
 The contract is currently awarded to a consortium led by the Institute for Employment Research at the University of Warwick with technical development being undertaken by Pontydysgu.

 As part of the LMI for All project, we maintain a database of labour market data, which is made available through an Application Programming Interface (API).
 We provide support and advice on accessing the database, the data and careers labour market information.
 If you have a query, please contact us on LMIforAll.firstname.lastname@example.org